 Office of the Secretary, Labor.

-This document sets forth proposed revisions of the Department's procedural regulations under the Freedom of Information Act (FOIA).
-These proposed revisions are not intended to change any rights under the FOIA.
-The proposed regulations are intended as a routine updating of the Department's procedures—to streamline the existing procedures based on experience, to reflect certain changes in the procedural requirements of the FOIA since the current regulations were issued, and to make the Department's procedures easier for the public to understand.
+This document sets forth final Department's procedural regulations under the Freedom of Information Act (FOIA).
+This final rule is not intended to change any rights under the FOIA.
+The final rule is intended as a routine updating of the Department's procedures, to streamline the existing procedures based on experience, to reflect certain changes in the procedural requirements of the FOIA since the current regulations were issued, and to make the Department's procedures easier for the public to understand.

 FOR FURTHER INFORMATION CONTACT:

-These proposed revisions are not intended to change any rights under the FOIA.
-The proposed regulations are intended only as a routine updating of the Department's procedures—to streamline the existing procedures based on experience, to reflect certain changes in the procedural requirements of the FOIA since the current regulations were issued, and to make the Department's procedures easier for the public to understand.
+On March 30, 2004, the Department of Labor published a proposed rule in the Federal Register revising the Department's procedural regulations under the Freedom of Information Act.
+These proposed revisions were not intended to change any rights under the FOIA.
+The proposed revisions were intended in part as a routine updating of the Department's procedures—to streamline the existing procedures based on experience, to reflect certain changes in the procedural requirements of the FOIA since the current regulations were issued, and to make the Department's procedures easier for the public to understand.

-The proposed regulations would add new provisions to explicitly implement the Electronic Freedom of Information Act Amendments of 1996 (Pub.
+In addition, the proposed revisions added new provisions to explicitly implement the Electronic Freedom of Information Act Amendments of 1996 (Pub.
 L. 104-231).
-The Department has been operating in compliance with the amendments, and based on its experience is now proposing to update the regulations to reflect these changes in the law.
-New provisions implementing the amendments are found at § 70.4(d)(2) (electronic reading rooms); § 70.21(a) (format of disclosure); § 70.21(b)(3) (deletion marking and volume estimation); § 70.25 (timing of responses); and § 70.38(d) (electronic searches).
+The Department has been operating in compliance with the amendments, and based on its experience is now updating the regulations to reflect these changes in the law.
+These new provisions implementing the amendments are found at § 70.4(d)(2) (electronic reading rooms); § 70.21(a) (format of disclosure); § 70.21(b)(3) (deletion marking and volume estimation); § 70.25 (timing of responses); and § 70.38(d) (electronic searches).

-The proposed regulations would also update the Department's fee schedule.
-Proposed revisions of the Department's fee schedule can be found at §§ 70.40(d)(1) and (3).
-The duplication charge will remain the same at fifteen cents per page, while document search and review charges will increase to $5.00 and $10.00 per quarter hour for clerical and professional or supervisory time, respectively.
-The amount at or below which the Department will not charge a fee will increase from $5.00 to $15.00 at § 70.43(a).
-The proposed regulations would also clarify the application of fees with respect to administrative appeals.
+The final rule also updates the Department's fee schedule.
+Revisions of the Department's fee schedule can be found at § 70.40(d)(1) and (3).
+The duplication charge will remain the same at fifteen cents per page, while document search and review charges will increase to $5 and $10 per quarter hour for clerical and professional or supervisory time, respectively.
+The amount at or below which the Department will not charge a fee will increase from $5 to $15 at § 70.43(a).
+The final rule also clarifies the application of fees with respect to administrative appeals.

-The proposed regulations would allow for the submission of e-mail FOIA requests to the Department.
-The regulations will create one e-mail address where all FOIA e-mail requests must be directed.
+The final rule allows for the submission of e-mail FOIA requests and e-mail appeals to the Department.
+The final rule creates e-mail addresses where all FOIA e-mail requests and e-mail appeals must be directed.
 Requests submitted to any other e-mail address will not be accepted. § 70.19(b).

 Regulatory Flexibility Act

-The Secretary of Labor, in accordance with the Regulatory Flexibility Act (5 U.S.C.
-601-612) has reviewed this proposed regulation and has certified to the Chief Counsel for Advocacy of the Small Business Administration that it will not have a significant economic impact on a substantial number of small entities.
+The Deputy Secretary of Labor, in accordance with the Regulatory Flexibility Act (5 U.S.C.
+601-612), has reviewed this final rule and has certified to the Chief Counsel for Advocacy of the Small Business Administration that it will not have a significant economic impact on a substantial number of small entities.

 The Department of Labor makes a tremendous amount of public information readily available to small entities on its Web site pursuant to the FOIA and other public disclosure requirements, and is committed to expanding this resource to assist small businesses and other members of the public.
 In this regard, the Department, consistent with the E-FOIA amendments, now maintains an electronic reading room.
 This electronic reading room provides ready access to many materials of interest to small entities that were previously available only at selected physical sites around the country—e.g., administrative staff manuals used by the Department.
 In addition, the Department makes “hot FOIAs” available to the public on this Web site pursuant to the requirements of the law.
 The Department has established a direct link on the Home page of its Web site http://www.dol.gov/dol/foia/main.htm to its FOIA resources.
 In addition to the information in the electronic reading room, a copy of the statute, the Department's procedural regulations, up-to-date information about DOL disclosure officers, links to Department of Justice resources, and a variety of other useful information can be found on this site.

-Small entities, like any other individual or entity, may request information in the Department's files that has not been generally made available to the public.
+Small entities, like any other individual or entity, may request information in the Department's files Start Printed Page 30763that has not been generally made available to the public.
 One of the major purposes of revising the Department's FOIA regulations is to make it simpler for small entities and others to understand where and how to seek information from the Department, and to ensure that they receive disclosable information (and an appropriate explanation of why any information has been deemed non-disclosable) in a timely way.
-Like other requesters, small entities seeking information, must in some cases pay fees.
+Like other requesters, small entities seeking information must in some cases pay fees.
 The FOIA establishes a fee structure to cover the direct costs of the government in searching for, reviewing, and duplicating requested records.
-The Department's proposed regulations are fully consistent with these requirements.
-For example, consistent with the statute, the regulations provide Start Printed Page 16741that no fees will be charged in specified circumstances, establish uniform fees to cover the time expended by professional and clerical employees, and include provisions for fee waivers.
-Moreover, in fully implementing the provisions of the E-FOIA Act, the proposed regulations will ensure that small entities have the opportunity to obtain information in the format of their choice (including electronic formats) when it is feasible for the Department to produce the information in the requested manner.
+The Department's final rule is fully consistent with these requirements.
+For example, consistent with the statute, the rule provides that no fees will be charged in specified circumstances, establishes uniform fees to cover the time expended by professional and clerical employees, and includes provisions for fee waivers.
+Moreover, in fully implementing the provisions of the E-FOIA Act, the final rule will ensure that small entities have the opportunity to obtain information in the format of their choice (including electronic formats) when it is feasible for the Department to produce the information in the requested manner.

 Executive Order 12866